vEnhance/1802/r06.typ

 So for example, from @reimtrig, we conclude for example that
 $ cos(i) = (e + 1/e) / 2. $
 Strange but true.

+== A glimpse of the future: what are 18.100 and 18.112 anyway?

+First I need to tell you what analysis is.
+When students in USA ask me what analysis is,
+I sometimes say "calculus but you actually prove things".
+But that's actually a bit backwards; it turns out that in much parts of the world, there is no topic called "calculus".#footnote[See #url("https://web.evanchen.cc/faq-school.html#S-10").]
+It would be more accurate to say calculus is analysis with proofs, theorems, and coherent theorem statements deleted, and it only exists in some parts of the world
+(which is why mathematicians will tend to look down on it).

+With that out of the way,

+- 18.100 is real analysis, i.e. analysis of functions over $RR$
+- 18.112 is complex analysis, i.e. analysis of functions over $CC$.

+If you ever take either class, I think the thing to know about them is:

+#quote(attribution: [Charles Pugh, in _Real Mathematical Analysis_])[
+  Complex analysis is the good twin and real analysis is the evil one: beautiful formulas and elegant theorems seem to blossom spontaneously in the complex domain, while toil and pathology rule the reals
+]

+Personally, I think it's insane that MIT uses 18.100 as their "intro to proofs" topic.
+(This is why 18.100 is a prerequisite for 18.701, abstract algebra, which makes no sense either.)

+== TODO

+#todo[To be developed further after recitation.]